nitrite/nitrite-doc/faq.md

 Nitrite DataGate Server is now deprecated.
 It's no longer maintained due to lack of interest from the community.
 If you are looking for it to be revived, please vote [here](https://github.com/orgs/nitrite/discussions/1).
 If enough people are interested, it will be revived.

+## What happened to Nitrite Explorer?

+Nitrite Explorer is now deprecated.
+It's no longer maintained due to lack of interest from the community.
+If you are looking for it to be revived, please vote [here](https://github.com/orgs/nitrite/discussions/2).
+If enough people are interested, it will be revived.

 ## What if I find any issues in the documentation?

 If you find any issues in the documentation, please raise an issue [here](https://github.com/nitrite/nitrite-doc/issues).